eapowertools-archive/qs-telemetry-dashboard-node/README.md

-# Qlik Sense Telemetry Dashboard
+# Telemetry Dashboard for Qlik Sense
 #### Download Latest [Here](https://github.com/eapowertools/qs-telemetry-dashboard/releases/latest)
 With the February 2018 of Qlik Sense, it is possible to capture granular usage metrics from the QIX in-memory engine based on configurable thresholds.
 This provides the ability to capture CPU and RAM utilization of individual chart objects, CPU and RAM utilization of reload tasks, and more.